MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

 ## AssemblyVersion patching

-When enabled for the build, MyGet Build Services will patch AssemblyVersion attributes in C# or VB.NET code.
+When enabled for the build, MyGet Build Services will patch AssemblyVersion attributes in C# and VB.NET code.
+We are using Roslyn as the engine for parsing and updating attribute values.
+This approach is much more reliable than the regular expression based approaches most build systems use.

 Two attributes will be patched: AssemblyVersion and AssemblyInformationalVersion.

 * The patched AssemblyVersion version is always in the form major.minor.revision.
+A package version 1.0.0 as well as 1.0.0-pre will yield an AssemblyVersion of 1.0.0.
 * The patched AssemblyInformationalVersion version supports semantic versioning and can be in the form major.minor.revision as well as major.minor.revision-prerelease.

 Patching of these attributes will occur whenever the feature is enabled, no matter which build process is used (solution, project or build.bat).